Chelsea Holland Komlo

 Sep 13, 2022 1 min read

 I recently wrote a guest blog post for the Ethereum Foundation comparing security assumptions underpinning four threshold signature schemes, including FROST.
-As a summary, the key difference between efficient two-round schemes (FROST and
+As a summary, the key difference between efficient two-round schemes (FROST

 Read Now Read Later